felixge/open-source-contribution-guide/Readme.md

   explain what your patch does, and why it is needed.
 * Keep it simple: Any patch that changes a lot of code or is difficult to understand should be discussed before you put in the effort.

-* Create a github pull request to notify me of your changes.
+Once you have tried the above, create a GitHub pull request to notify me of your changes.

 ## Be Nice